pivotal/docs-tap/app-sso/service-operators/metadata.md

     sso.apps.tanzu.vmware.com/allow-client-namespaces: "*"
 ```

-To allow `ClientRegistrations` from all or a restricted set of Namespaces this annotation must be set.
+To allow `ClientRegistrations` from all or a restricted set of namespaces this annotation must be set.
 Its value is a
 comma-separated list of allowed Namespaces, e.g. `"app-team-red,app-team-green"`, or `"*"` if it should allow clients
 from all namespaces.